Fair Decentralized Learning: Theoretical analysis of convergence

 \end{remark}

-\Cref{th:global_convergence} essentially implies that, for each node, the cluster-wise aggregation of the model received from its neighbors probabilistically converges to the optimal model for the corresponding cluster, up to a small bounded error of $\epsilon_0$.
-Building on this result, \Cref{th:final_convergence} shows that for any arbitrary error $\epsilon$, there exists a round $\hat T$ such that, for every round $t \geq \hat T$, the difference between the cluster-wise aggregated model over the entire population and the optimal model for the corresponding cluster probabilistically becomes smaller than $\epsilon$.
-This, in turn, formally guarantees the convergence of \sys.
+\begin{remark} \Cref{th:global_convergence} implies that the cluster-wise aggregate of the models received by each node from its neighbors get probabilistically and progressively closer to the optimal model for the corresponding cluster between any two \emph{consecutive} rounds up to a small bounded error of $\epsilon_0$.
+This serves as an intermediate step in deriving the final convergence guarantee of \sys given by \Cref{th:final_convergence}. \Cref{th:final_convergence} shows that for any error term $\epsilon$, there exists a round $\hat T$ such that, for every round $t \geq \hat T$, the difference between the cluster-wise aggregated model over the entire population and the optimal model for the corresponding cluster probabilistically becomes smaller than $\epsilon$.
+The bounded term $\epsilon$ can be interpreted as a \emph{precision tolerance} for the convergence of \sys, which may be adjusted according to the application-specific requirements.
+It is important to note that this precision tolerance $\epsilon$ and the time required to reach the corresponding level of precision $\hat{T}$ are inversely proportional to each other.
+For instance, in cases where extremely precise convergence is not necessary (\ie $\epsilon$ is large), the number of rounds required to achieve the desired convergence will be relatively small.
+Conversely, in scenarios where highly accurate convergence is critical (\ie, $\epsilon$ is sufficiently small), the number of rounds required to ensure this precision will be higher. \end{remark}